c3lang/c3-web/docs/implementation-details/specification.md

 ```

 A `static` local has function-call-independent storage; a `tlocal` local has per-thread storage.
 The `var` form infers the type from the initializer.
 A `const` local declares a compile-time constant; its initializer must be a constant expression.

+The initializer expression of a `static` or `tlocal` local follows the same rules as the initializer of a global variable of the same form: it must be evaluable to a constant at program-image construction time.
+Initializers that depend on runtime values are not permitted on `static` or `tlocal` locals.

+An initializer expression may reference the *address* of the variable being declared, but may not depend on its value.
+For example, `void* a = &a;` is well-formed, while `int a = a + 1;` is not: the right-hand side reads `a` before it has been initialized.

 ### Conditions